A diagram showing four mobile phone screens and one tablet with content.

 • Sketch: Draw initial designs to visualize your ideas.

-• Review: Gather feedback from users and stakeholders
+• Review: Collect feedback from users and stakeholders.

-• Refine: Make improvements based on the feedback received.
+• Refine: Make improvements based on the feedback you get.

 Focus on user feedback during this step.
-It's crucial to identify areas that need adjustment.
-Create an intuitive design that aligns with user needs.
-This iterative process transforms good designs into great ones.
-It makes the final product more engaging and effective.
+It's really crucial to identify areas that need adjustment.
+Create an intuitive design that aligns with user needs—something they’ll go for and enjoy.
+This iterative process transforms good designs into great ones, and it makes the final product more engaging and effective.

 5. How to Validate Your Mobile UX Designs

-Validation helps bridge the gap between your assumptions and user reality.
+Validation helps bridge the gap between your assumptions and users’ realities.
 This makes it an essential component of the mobile UX design process.
-In this section, learn how to validate your mobile UX designs.
+So, now, in this section, learn how to validate your mobile UX designs.

 Apply Nielsen’s 10 Usability Heuristics to Mobile Design

-In 1994, Jakob Nielsen introduced ten key principles for designing interactions, known as usability heuristics.
+In 1994, Jakob Nielsen introduced ten key principles for designing interactions—known as usability heuristics.
 These principles come from extensive experience in how people interact with computers.
-They guide designers in creating easy-to-use interfaces.
+They guide designers as they work to create easy-to-use interfaces.

 A user-friendly design is vital for a successful app.
 These heuristics can help you improve the user experience.